hetalang/HetaSimulator.jl/docs/src/basics/overview.md

                                                                   695 rows omitted
 ```

-The component can also be plotted.
+A single `SimResult` can also be selected for visualization.

 ```julia
 plot(res[1])